Legal Challenges to Pot Expungement

 Even if Assemblywoman Quijano’s bill passes with amendments to reflect legal and administrative challenges, it is impossible for the State Assembly to anticipate what unique circumstances such legislation might encounter.
 It will ultimately be the work of expungement lawyers, legal advocates, and the New Jersey Judiciary to create precedent governing how these expungements will proceed.

 Lawyers on the cutting edge of New Jersey Criminal Law are already preparing for client’s legal needs following marijuana legalization.
-For questions about marijuana laws and criminal defense in the Garden State, contact the law office of Ken Aita.
+For questions about marijuana laws and criminal defense in the Garden State, contact Aita Law, LLC.